 I was not at all surprised that The Fairy Ball was a solid leader this week.
 This book came in Tiger Tales package together with another adorable book from the same series –The Birthday Party.
 Both books are beautifully illustrated, but The Fairy Ball is absolutely problem-free while in the other book the birthday picnic gets rained upon.
 I think I mentioned before that my daughter loves everything to be problem-free, and I also don’t think that we ever read such a lovely fairy story before.
 I highly recommend both books and my opinion is not biased by the fact that we received them for review from Tiger Tales.

-Tyrannosaurus Math was recommended by Almost Unschoolers – it nicely weaves Anna’s favorite dinosaur into a math story.
-Some of the math is too advanced for a 3 year old, but Anna liked the ending of the story that showed T Math finding practical application for his math skills.
-The book doesn’t mince words about T Math and his family gobbling up other dinosaurs, but for some reason Anna is always rooting for meat eaters in the books and movies that we watch.
+Tyrannosaurus Math was recommended by Almost Unschoolers – it nicely weaves Smarty’s favorite dinosaur into a math story.
+Some of the math is too advanced for a 3 year old, but Smarty liked the ending of the story that showed T Math finding practical application for his math skills.
+The book doesn’t mince words about T Math and his family gobbling up other dinosaurs, but for some reason Smarty is always rooting for meat eaters in the books and movies that we watch.